opendevstack/ods-quickstarters/inf-terraform-azure/files/README.md

-# ODS AWS Quickstarter
+# ODS Azure Quickstarter

-This Quickstarter can be used to deploy AWS resources.
-Its primary usage is to build a stack based on Terraform modules, but it also supports Cloudformation (native or built using AWS SAM), by wrapping it in Terraform resource.
+This Quickstarter can be used to deploy Azure resources.
+Its primary usage is to build a stack based on Terraform modules, but it also supports Azure RM templates, by wrapping these in Terraform resources.

 ## What is a Stack?